Aldridge's double-double helps Spurs hold off Rockets 96-89

-DeMar DeRozan had a season-low 13 points, but added 11 rebounds in 39 minutes as San Antonio snapped a two-game skid.
+Houston committed just eight turnovers against San Antonio but shot 33 percent from the field and 22 percent on 3-pointers in dropping their second straight.

+"If I knew, I would tell you," Paul said of the reasons for the team's offensive woes.
+"I don't know.
+I think what the coach always says, the law of averages will kick in at some point.
+So, I am expecting us to get unbelievably hot at some point."

+Paul, who said the team is trying to figure out changing lineups, was held to 13 points on 4-for-13 shooting.
 James Harden had 25 points to lead Houston and Eric Gordon added 23.
-Chris Paul was held to 13 points on 4-for-13 shooting.

-The Rockets were without Carmelo Anthony, who missed the game due to illness.

-San Antonio closed the game on an 8-2 run in the final four minutes to pull away for the win.
+The Rockets' arrival couldn't have come at a better time for the Spurs, who struggled defensively in dropping their previous two games.

 San Antonio overcame 15 turnovers, including eight in the second quarter.